Instructions for Authors

-Authors should supply a graphical abstract (a feature figure) if and when the manuscript is accepted for publication.
-The abstract should summarize the contents of the paper in a concise, pictorial form designed to capture the attention of a wide readership and for compilation of databases.
-Graphical abstract will be published online in the table of content.
-Carefully drawn figures that serve to illustrate the theme of the paper are desired.
-Authors may also provide appropriate text, not exceeding 30 words.
-The graphical abstract should be colored, and kept within an area of 12 cm (width) x 6 cm (height).
-Image should have a minimum resolution of 600 dpi and line art 1200 dpi.
-Note: Height of the image should be no more than half of the width.
-Graphical abstract can be provided in the format of jpg (preferred), PDF, Word, PowerPoint or png, when the manuscript is accepted.
+Authors are required to provide a graphical abstract (a feature figure) upon acceptance of their manuscript for publication.
+The graphical abstract should succinctly summarize the content of the paper in a visually engaging manner, designed to attract a wide readership and facilitate database compilation.
+It will be published online in the table of contents.
+Figures should be carefully crafted to illustrate the paper’s theme and may include a brief text (up to 30 words).
+The graphical abstract should be in color and fit within a 12 cm (width) x 6 cm (height) area.
+The image should have a minimum resolution of 600 dpi, with line art at 1200 dpi.
+Note: The height of the image should not exceed half of its width.
+Graphical abstracts can be submitted in jpg (preferred), PDF, Word, PowerPoint, or png formats when the manuscript is accepted.

 Experimental research involving human or animals should have been approved by author's institutional review board or ethics committee.
 This information should be mentioned in the manuscript including the name of the board/committee that gave the approval.
 Investigations involving humans will have been performed in accordance with the principles of Declaration of Helsinki.
 Authors should also comply with the clinical trial registration statement from the International Committee of Medical Journal Editors, and the clinical trial registration number should be provided.